Latent Representation and Simulation of Markov Processes via Time-Lagged Information Bottleneck: Experimental Results

 \paragraph{Molecular Simulations} We analyze trajectories obtained by simulating \textit{Alanine Dipeptide} and two fast-folding mini-proteins, namely \textit{Chignolin} and \textit{Villin} \citep{Lindorff11} in water solvent.
 We define disjoint \textit{train}, \textit{validation}, and \textit{test} splits for each molecule by splitting trajectories into temporally distinct regions.
 Encoders $p_\theta(\rvz_t|\rvx_t)$ employ a TorchMD Equivariant Transformer architecture \citep{tholke21} for rotation, translation, and reflection invariance.
 Following previous work \citep{Kohler2023}, TICA representations are obtained by projecting invariant features such as inter-atomic distances and torsion angles.
-Aiming to capture diverse molecular configurations, the targets $\ry_t$ are created by clustering 32-dimensional TICA projections using K-means with 5 centroids, as described in \citet{Arts23}.
+Following \citet{Arts23}, the targets $\ry_t$ are created by clustering 32-dimensional TICA projections using K-means with 5 centroids.
 Further details on the data splits, features and targets can be found in Appendix~\ref{app:molecular_data}.

-In Figure~\ref{fig:representations_autoinfo}, we show 2D representations obtained by training the encoders on the molecular trajectories (Figure~\ref{fig:representations}), and the corresponding measure of autoinformation (Figure~\ref{fig:autoinfo}) at several time scales (x-axis), while Figure~\ref{fig:transition_results} reports transition and marginal $JS$ for trajectories unfolded on larger latent spaces (16D for Alanine simulations and 32D for Chignolin and Villin).